oviva-ag/ehealthid-relying-party/README.md

 # Keycloak Identity Provider for GesundheitsID (eHealthID)

 ## Contents
-- [gesundheitsid](./gesundheitsid) - A plain Java library to build RelyingParties for GesundheitsID with.
+- [gesundheitsid](./gesundheitsid) - A plain Java library to build RelyingParties for GesundheitsID.
   - API clients
   - Models for the EntityStatments, IDP list endpoints etc.
   - Narrow support for the 'Fachdienst' use-case.
-- [keycloak-gesundheitsid-identityprovider]() - WIP, a full IdentityProvider for Keycloak

 ## End-to-End Test flow with Gematik Reference IDP